duynguyen/ai-function-lab/module7.md

         )

 ## Try it!
-1. First, preview your composition to ensure it contains the `sensei-bodycrop` action:
+1. First, preview your composition to ensure it contains the `bodycrop` action:

        app preview ~/ai-function-lab/exercises/exercise-3/composition.js